Return to Index

 The ZF4 would eventually be produced by three manufactures AGFA Kamerawerk (bzz) in München, Opticotechna GmbH (dow) in Prerau (Czechoslovakia), and Voigtländer und Sohn (ddx) in Braunschweig.
 Voigtländer would produce around 73,000 scopes, Opticotechna around 40,000 with additional scopes made post war for the Czech army, and AGFA Kamerawerk manage around 3500 scopes.
 All manufactures would suffer from quality control issues, although Voigtländer appears to have suffered the most issues (Espeholt, 2023).

 Before the end of the war the ZFK 43/1 would be developed as replacement for the ZF4.
 Post war the ZF4 would continued to be produced by Opticotechna, later renamed Meopta in 1946 after being nationalized.
+The Czechoslovakian military would use the scope now marked VZ43.
 In more recent years Meopta has produced reproductions of the ZF4 scope for the commerical market.

 For more info check out http://espeholt.dk for a detailed write up regarding the ZF4.